-Students meet in Advisory numerous times per week.
-Meeting times are devoted to a Life Skills program that encourages age appropriate conversations concerning issues that are important to young adolescents.
-Students explore topics that include organization, study skills, substance abuse, coping with peer pressure, ethical decision making, and self-advocacy.
+Students meet in Advisory twice per week.
+Meeting times are enriched by programming that encourages age appropriate conversations concerning issues that are important to young adolescents.
+Students explore topics that include organization, study skills, peer pressure, ethical decision making, and self-advocacy.
 Brentwood's core values, Trust, Respect, Responsibility, Honesty, Caring, Community, and Diversity, are discussed throughout the year and are the foundation for our character education curriculum.
 The conversations take place in a safe, supportive environment moderated by the faculty advisor.

 Our Middle School Psychologist and Learning Specialist interacts with parents, students, and teachers regarding the social-emotional, academic, interpersonal, and learning processes of our students.
 We take a proactive approach to tracking our students and their academic and social well-being.
 We strive to get to know each student personally so we can provide them with needed support at any time.